The Art of Bijective Combinatorics Part IV

 contents of the course

-Some preliminary versions are available on my "old" website www.xavierviennot.org
+Some preliminary versions of this course is available on my "old" website www.xavierviennot.org

 see the slides (mostly in english) of the "petite école" I gave in 2006/2007 at the combinatorial group of LaBRI, Bordeaux